ajency/cibil-dashboard/content/overview_free/cibil-report.md

 layout: report

 icon_url: "images/static-images/report-icon.svg"
-description: An overview of your credit health, credit-worthiness and credit utilization.
+description: An overview of your credit profile.
 ---